Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: The Kernelization

 Now we prove the soundness of Rule \ref{rule_remove_one_vertex_from_a_big_bag}.
-Note that in Rule \ref{rule_remove_one_vertex_from_a_big_bag}, we have $N(v)\cap X=A(B)$.
+We claim that in Rule~\ref{rule_remove_one_vertex_from_a_big_bag} it holds that $N(v)\cap X=A(B)$.
 For the sake of contradiction, assume that there is an $x\in X\setminus A(B)$ such that $\edge{v}{x}\in E(G)$.
-If $v$ forms a bag itself, then due to Condition (1) of Lemma \ref{lem:bag-decomposition}, $B$ and $B'$ are the only two bags including $v$ and, moreover, $B'=\{v\}$.
-This implies that $B'$ is attached to $x$, contradicting that $B'$ is a border bag.
-If, however, $B'\setminus \{v\}\neq \emptyset$, then $v,x$ and any two vertices from $B$ and $B'$ each form an induced claw, which is edge-disjoint from all induced claws and diamonds in $G[X]$, a contradiction too.
+If~$v$ forms a bag itself, then due to Condition~(1) of Lemma~\ref{lem:bag-decomposition},~$B$ and~$B'$ are the only two bags including~$v$ and, moreover, $B'=\{v\}$.
+This implies that~$B'$ is attached to~$x$, contradicting that~$B'$ is a border bag.
+If, however,~$B'\setminus \{v\}\neq \emptyset$, then~$v$,~$x$, any vertex from~$B$, and any vertex from~$B'\setminus \{v\}$ induce a claw, which is edge-disjoint from all induced claws and diamonds in~$G[X]$, a contradiction.